 Our church was built in the 1840’s, one of ten churches which were built in Bethnal Green in that era.
 Bishop James Blomfield had a vision that Bethnal Green should have a church named after each apostle in the Bible.
 That’s how we got our name.

 In 1944 the church building suffered significant bomb damage and was closed, reopening in 1960.
-The church community continued to worship God in the building which is now Gatehouse School.
+During the rebuilding the church community continued to worship God in the building which is now Gatehouse School.

-St James the Less continues as a Church of England parish church, in the English Evangelical tradition, which simply put means we believe Jesus is ’the way, the truth and the life’.
-We know God’s great love, welcome and forgiveness for us, and we desire our community to know and experience all that for themselves.
+St James the Less continues as a Church of England parish church.
+Simply put, we believe Jesus is ’the way, the truth and the life’.
+We know God’s great love, welcome and forgiveness and we desire our community to know and experience all that for themselves.